 Dr Robert Hewitt

 Robert trained in medicine at St Bartholomew’s Hospital, London, obtained an intercalated BSc with first-class honours in immunology and microbiology, then went on to do a PhD in virology at the University of Glasgow.
 He was a clinical lecturer in Histopathology at the University of Nottingham, then a post-doctoral fellow in the Laboratory of Pathology at NIH in Bethesda, MD, USA.
 He was introduced to biobanking as a clinical fellow at Hammersmith Hospital working in a team run by Professors Gordon Stamp and El-Nasir Lalani.
 Since then and for the past 20 years he has been active in establishing biobanks and developing the discipline of biobanking through his work in two biobanking associations, first ISBER and then ESBB.
-Most recently he has worked for a CRO called Trans-Hit Biomarkers, which provided him with a valuable opportunity to see biobanking from the industry perspective.
+He has also worked for a CRO, which provided him with a valuable opportunity to see biobanking from the industry perspective.

 Biobanks Established (1998 - 2009)

 From 1998 – 2000, Robert was involved in establishing the Human Biomaterials Resource Centre (HBRC) at Hammermith Hospital, Imperial College School of Medicine (ICSM), London.
 He played a key role in the development of a business plan for the HBRC and was involved in the development of contracts with a number of biotechnology companies in the UK and USA.

 From 2000-2001, Robert established a biobank at the King Faisal Specialist Hosp, Riyadh, Saudi Arabia.